meridianplaces/meridian/README.md

 https://latl.ong/

-Meridian works by loading a dump of OpenStreetMap places into MySQL.
+Meridian works by importing the OpenStreetMap places dataset into MySQL.
 You can download global or region data from various OpenStreetMap mirrors.
 If downloading in .pbf format, use the tool `osmium` to extract data into .xml.

 For example, given a file `north-america-latest.osm.pbf`, to extract roughly the Austin, Texas area to a new file: